jmico/beekeeper/README.md

 **What does this framework provides:**

-- `Beekeeper::Worker`, a base class for writing service workers with almost no additional code.
+- `Beekeeper::Worker`, a base class for writing service workers.

 - `Beekeeper::Client`, a class for writing service clients.